 Mr. Deason stated that the purchase price included a "cost differential" as defined in Ind.
 Code § 8-1-30.3-5(c).
-Id. at 5.
 He explained a "cost differential" will almost always be present when the purchase price is derived from something other than the original cost, as is the case with this acquisition.
-Id.
 He testified Indiana American is proposing to reflect a total original cost rate base of \$45,159,000, which would be adjusted to reflect the \$45,000,000 purchase price plus the actual incidental and acquisition costs.
-Id. at 6.
-He explained the assumption will be that the "cost differential" would be included as a part of each asset category in the journal entry proposed in Attachment JD-1 on a pro-rated basis.
-Id.
-He further explained the cost differential will be "amortized" and charged to expense over a reasonable period of time with corresponding changes to rate base through depreciation expense calculated pursuant to Indiana American's approved depreciation accrual rates.2 Id.
-Mr. Deason testified that the journal entry in Attachment JD-1 proposes a reasonable manner for allocating the full purchase price plus expenses and other incidental costs of the acquisition.
-Id. at 6-7.
+He explained the assumption will be that the "cost differential" would be included as a part of each asset category in the journal entry proposed in Attachment JD-1 to Joint Petitioners' Exhibit 4 on a pro-rated basis.
+He further explained the cost differential will be "amortized" and charged to expense over a reasonable period of time with corresponding changes to rate base through depreciation expense calculated pursuant to Indiana American's approved depreciation accrual rates.3 Mr. Deason testified that the journal entry in Attachment JD-

-2 Indiana American proposes the Silver Creek System assets be subject to the depreciation accrual rates approved from Cause No. 45870 in February 2024, which was Indiana American's most recent rate case.
+3 Indiana American proposes the Silver Creek System assets be subject to the depreciation accrual rates approved from Cause No. 45870 in February 2024, which was Indiana American's most recent rate case.